 Concussions in Truck Accidents

 The brain is one of the most vital organs in the human body.
-When the brain is damaged, it can cause a host of potential complications.
+When the brain is damaged, it can cause many potential complications.
 Concussions are one of the most common injuries that affect the brain.
 If you suffered a concussion in a truck accident that wasn’t your fault, call us today to discuss possible compensation for your suffering.

 For a long time, concussions were viewed as a mild form of injury.
-Today, as we continue to gain new insight into the human brain, we know that concussions can be a serious medical condition.
-In the short term, concussions can disrupt a person’s life causing pain and memory problems.
+Today, as we gain new insight into the human brain, we know that concussions can be a serious medical condition.
+In the short term, concussions can disrupt a person’s life, causing pain and memory problems.
 Multiple concussions can cause long-term health problems and complications.
 Concussions in children can even impact brain development.

 What is a Concussion?

 The forces that cause a concussion can damage the brain by bruising nerves and injuring blood vessels.
-The resulting damage to the nerves and vessels can cause chemical changes in the brain itself.
+The resulting damage to the nerves and vessels can cause chemical changes in the brain.
 These chemical changes may result in a loss of normal brain function, though this change is usually temporary.
-While a single concussion may not be enough to significantly damage the brain and result in long-term complications, multiple concussions can create structural changes in the brain.
-Chronic Traumatic Encephalopathy or CTE is a brain disease that may be the result of multiple concussions or blows to the head.
+While a single concussion may not be enough to damage the brain and result in long-term complications significantly, multiple concussions can create structural changes in the brain.
+Chronic Traumatic Encephalopathy, or CTE, is a brain disease that may result from multiple concussions or blows to the head.

 How Do Concussions Happen in Truck Accidents?

-Data from the Centers for Disease Control and Prevention estimates that motor vehicle crashes are one of the most common causes of concussions and other traumatic brain injuries.
+The Centers for Disease Control and Prevention data estimates that motor vehicle crashes are among the most common causes of concussions and other traumatic brain injuries.
 Truck crashes are one of the most devastating types of traffic-related accidents.
-The Texas Department of Transportation estimates that in 2020, Dallas County recorded a total of 3,735 crashes involving large commercial trucks.
+The Texas Department of Transportation estimates that in 2020, Dallas County recorded 3,735 crashes involving large commercial trucks.

-When an 80,000-pound vehicle collides with a 3,000-pound passenger vehicle, even at slow speeds, the results can be devastating.
+The results can be devastating when an 80,000-pound vehicle collides with a 3,000-pound passenger vehicle, even at slow speeds.
 Concussions are especially common in rear-end accidents involving large trucks.
 The sudden impact from behind can jolt victims in the lead car, causing head injuries.
-More serious head injures can also result from victims being forced into the dashboard.
+More serious head injuries can also result from victims being forced into the dashboard.

 Concussions can also occur when the force of an impact sets off a motorist’s airbags.
 If the jolt doesn’t do immediate damage, the sudden deployment of the vehicle’s airbags can generate enough force to jolt the head, causing a concussion.
 Some of the most common truck accidents that result in concussions include: